 To enter the temple, you need to dress appropriately.
 The dress code for Uluwatu Temple is a long dress, skirt, pants or sarong.
 If you don’t have this, you will be given a sarong upon entry to Uluwatu Temple.

 Uluwatu Temple Dance Performance

 The Kecak Fire Dance is one of Bali’s most iconic art performances, famous for its dominant use of human vocals in place of gamelan instruments to accompany the dance-drama at its core.
 Each day at sunset, the traditional Kecak dance performance is held at Uluwatu Temple.
 To secure a seat, make sure you arrive early.
 The cost of watching the Uluwatu Temple Dance Performance is 100.000 rupees per person.

-Dress appropriately to show respect – I recommend wearing long pants and covering your shoulders.
+- Take note of the Uluwatu Temple Dress code and dress appropriately to show respect – I recommend wearing long pants and covering your shoulders.